jonielsen/istioworkshop/07-Istio-Lab2/README.md

-#Istio Labs - 20 minutes
+# Istio Lab 2 - 20 minutes

 Remove the virtual service, gateway, and destination rules from the previous application